The Toughest Reservations In Seattle Right Now (And How To Get Them)

 Verdict: This 10-seat omakase makes for an exciting night out as you enjoy creative nigiri (like toro with brûléed pineapple or hamachi with corn pudding and sourdough crumbs) in a room that feels like a glowing aquarium.
 It’s perfect for birthdays, special occasions, and date night—even if (correction: especially if) that date is yourself.

 How To Get In: The restaurant releases reservations on the 1st of the month for the following month at 10am.
 Set an alarm and click fast.
 If you don’t make it, sign up for the waitlist on any day that you’re potentially available, with the assumption that you might nab a spot only two hours before dinner.
 And if your goal is to eat here at all costs, be flexible and try to book alone so that you’re not competing with couples.
+Or, check out a 9:30pm seating, which they recently added (and is rarely booked).

 Verdict: Canlis is the most upscale fine dining restaurant in the entire city, and qualifies as a Seattle bucket list activity.
 Don’t expect to be stunned speechless by the food, but do expect to share a fantastic night out with anyone from your betrothed to your boss.
 Especially if your boss picks up the check.
 You’re here to soak in the Lake Union view, eat a luxurious morsel of steak, and wear a gala-type outfit that would otherwise rot in a closet corner with your forgotten Halloween costumes.